 - a.
-At the end of the race, or the final part of a race that has been interrupted, all the classified motorcycles may be directed to a compulsory check area pending inspection by the Officials or potential protests.
-It is the responsibility of the riders to ensure that the machine is in the check area. - b.
-Motorcycles will normally be released from the check area 30 minutes after the finish of the race.
+At the end of the race, or the final part of a race that has been interrupted, all the classified motorcycles will be directed to a compulsory check area (parc fermé) pending inspection by the Technical Stewards or potential protests.
+It is the responsibility of the riders to ensure that the machine is in the parc fermé. - b.
+Motorcycles will normally be released from the parc fermé 30 minutes after the finish of the race.